felilo/ALCoordinator/README.md

 <br>
 <br>

+#### You can find an example here https://github.com/felilo/TestCoordinatorLibrary

 ### Actions:
 Actions you can perform from the coordinator depends on the kind of coordinator used.
 For instance, using a BaseCoordinator, CoordinatorSUI or Coordinator some of the functions you can perform are: